ChorHuatTan/CourseProject/CodeBook.md

-This file describe the variables in the tidyDf dataset
+This file describes the variables in the tidyDf dataset as in Step 4 in the course project.

-1. VolunteerNo
+1. VolunteerNo - volunteer identifier
-2. Activity
+2. Activity    - activities (walking, walking_upstairs, walking_downstairs, sitting, standing & laying)
-3.

-'VolunteerNo'
-'Activity'
 'timeBodyAccMeanX'
 'timeBodyAccMeanY'
 'timeBodyAccMeanZ'